sagemathinc/cocalc-blog/src/_posts/2018-11-13-focus-of-cocalc.md

 categories: ['cocalc']
 ---

-Last year we widened our focus and <a href="http://blog.sagemath.com/cocalc/2017/05/20/smc-is-now-cocalc.html" target="_blank">renamed the project from "SageMathCloud" to "CoCalc"</a>.
+Last year we widened our focus and <a href="http://blog.sagemath.com/cocalc/2017/05/20/smc-is-now-cocalc.html">renamed the project from "SageMathCloud" to "CoCalc"</a>.
 You can work with SageMath, Python, R and several other languages.
 The focus is:

 <p class="text-center"><strong><span style="font-size: 120%;">Collaborative Calculation in the Cloud</span></strong></p>